AlexeyRaga/.dotfiles/.atom/packages/haskell-ghc-mod/README.md

 Please note, that for ghc>=7.10 and/or cabal>=1.22, you need ghc-mod>=5.3.0.0. ghc-mod versions before 5.3.0.0 won't work.

 User interface is provided by [ide-haskell](https://atom.io/packages/ide-haskell)

+## Atom Linter package support

+haskell-ghc-mod can use [linter](https://atom.io/packages/linter) package instead of ide-haskell to show check and lint results.
+You still need ide-haskell for type/info tooltips though.

+To use linter, enable 'Use Linter' option in haskell-ghc-mod settings.
+Bear in mind, that it will disable ide-haskell markers for check/lint results.
+As of now, no additional checks are preformed, so linter package is not installed or disabled, you won't see check/lint results at all.

 ## Installation